-You can become the credit card authorized user of your parents or other family members who are responsible for their finances and want to help you.
-As an Authorized User, you will receive an addition to your credit scores, as well as the main owner of the credit card you are signed up to, providing you both to make payments in a timely manner.
+You have the opportunity to become an authorized user of your parents’ credit card as well as other family members who are reliable for the finances and want to support you.
+You will get an addition to your credit points as an Authorized User, like the major owner of the credit card you are signed up to, providing you both to repay the debt in a timely manner.

 Credit cards are a great tool for building your credit.
 They have many additional benefits, rewards and various bonuses.
 But many people do not know how to hold back during shopping and they strive to spend significantly, than they can afford.

 This behavior leads to cost overruns, an increase in balance and the inability to repay the debt on time.
 In addition to increasing debt, this entails a decrease in credit score.
 It is therefore worth getting a credit card when you are sure that you can control the flow of money.